ASzot/rl-toolkit/README.md

   environment will pass the environment observation before any normalization in the `raw_obs` field.

+And adapters for popular 3rd party RL environments.
+* OpenAI Gym Fetch:
+  * `--gf-dense` whether the reward should be dense or sparse.
+* Gym Minigrid
+  * `--gw-flatten`: If True flattens the observation and ignores the mission string.

-Also included are some common 3rd party RL environments.
+Also directly include 3rd party environments.
 * `BitFlip-v0`

 # Benchmarks